gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 - northing: the X position in CH1903 coordinate system
 - tolerance: optional spatial tolerance for the search.
 Default: 10 [m]
 - cb (optional): the name of the callback funtion
+- services (optional): Default, all toponymes database are searched.
+Current possible values are: 'cities', swissnames', 'districts', 'cantons', 'postalcodes' and 'address'.
+The later is only for the federal administration, due to restrictions imposed by the cantons.

+The service returns a maximum of 50 results.

 Example: http://api.geo.admin.ch/swisssearch/reversegeocoding?easting=606163&northing=199965